Posting Stand Up Comedy Clips

-These days, the internet provides free exposure to every stand up comedian, so it’s worth thinking about how much to post.
+These days, the internet provides free exposure to every stand up comedian who want to post their stand up comedy clips, so it’s worth thinking about how much to put out there.

-Here are some of my ideas on the matter:
+Here are some of my ideas on the matter of stand up comedy clips:

 Understand the Benefits & Risks to a Stand Up Comedian